Myles Gaskin Player Prop Bets for NFL Week 8 | Miami vs. Buffalo 10/31/2021

 Matchup vs. Buffalo

-- Gaskin's 18.2 rushing yards per game in his five career matchups against the Bills are 19.3 fewer yards than his over/under in Sunday's game.
+- In his five career matchups against them, Gaskin has averaged 18.2 rushing yards per game versus the Bills, 19.3 fewer than his over/under in Sunday's game.

-- Gaskin, in five matchups versus the Bills, has run for a TD once, but not more than one in a single contest.
+- Gaskin, in five matchups against the Bills, has run for a TD once, but not more than one in a single contest.

-- The Bills allow 89.7 yards per game on the ground, the NFL's sixth-ranked rush defense.

-- The Dolphins are up against the NFL's seventh-ranked D when it comes to rushing TDs conceded (five this season).
+- This year the Bills have allowed five rushing TDs.
+They are ranked seventh in the NFL in that category.

 Recent Performances

-- Last week against the Falcons, Gaskin racked up 67 yards on 15 carries (averaging 4.5 yards per carry).
+- In last week's matchup with the Falcons, Gaskin ran for 67 yards on 15 carries (averaging 4.5 yards per carry).

-- He racked up 10 yards on four receptions and caught one touchdown pass.
+- Gaskin added four catches for 10 yards and scored one receiving touchdown.

+- Gaskin has 101 rushing yards on 25 attempts (33.7 yards per carry) over his last three games.

 Gaskin's Miami Teammates